Sunday, March 31, 2013

 There's the other part which casted some murk in this picture perfect.

-The noodles served with beef tendons had a rather strong taste of ammonia which was strangely not present in both the soup wanton noodles and the dry noodles with shrimp roe.
+The noodles beef tendons had a pretty strong taste of ammonia which was strangely not present in both the soup wanton noodles and the dry noodles with shrimp roe.
 The latter was really good by the way.

-As much as I liked the noodles , I couldn't say that this was definitively the best wanton noodle shop.
+As much as I liked the noodles , I couldn't definitively say that this was the best wanton noodle shop.
 I haven't eaten at that many here yet.
-What I noticed of Mak's portions was that it was quite small.
+Even if I had, I wouldn't be able to do all to determine "best".
+What I noticed of Mak's noodles was that they were quite small.
 Some people have described them as snack sized portions.

 Thursday, March 28, 2013